pyOpenSci/software-peer-review/authoring/tools-for-developers.md

 ## Code linters

-Code linteres are tools that analyze source code and identify programming errors, stylistic errors, invalid typing, wrong or missing docstrings, etc.
+Code linters are tools that analyze source code and identify programming errors, stylistic errors, invalid typing, wrong or missing docstrings, etc.

 Some linters that could help you to keep your code in good shape are: